George Cheyne Shattuck Choate

 George Cheyne Shattuck Choate (March 30, 1827 – June 4, 1896) was an American physician and the founder of Choate House, a psychiatric sanatorium.

 Biography

-He was born in Salem, Massachusetts, on March 30, 1827, to Margaret Manning (Hodges) and George Choate.
-His siblings included William Gardner and Joseph Hodges Choate.
+He was born in Salem, Massachusetts, on March 30, 1827, to Margaret Manning (Hodges) and Dr. George Choate (first cousin of Rufus Choate, U.S. Senator from Massachusetts) and died on June 4, 1896.
+His siblings included William Gardner, founder the Choate School in Wallingford, Connecticut, Joseph Hodges Choate and Caroline von Gersdorff.

 Choate graduated from Harvard College in 1846 and Harvard Medical School in 1849.
 He married Susan Osgood Kittredge (1830-1925).

 Choate eventually moved to Westchester County, New York, where he established his own sanitarium.
 Choate added a wing to his house for use of his sanitarium to house patients being treated for mental and nervous disorders.
 One of Choate's most famous patients was politician and New-York Tribune founder Horace Greeley.
 Following his defeat for the presidency of the United States in 1872, Greeley checked into Choate’s sanitarium, where he died a few weeks later.

-His brother William also established the Choate School in Wallingford, Connecticut.

-He died on June 4, 1896.